mcrossover97/rktmse/README.md

 ```
 ./rktmse-opt -i test/tests/kernels/simple_diffusion/simple_diffusion.i
 ```
-If executed successfully, you should be able to see `` in the application's root directory.
+If executed successfully, you should be able to see `state-cmake-example.txt` in the application's root directory.